 Research has established that fraudulent chargebacks are a significant threat to businesses of all sizes.

-When a Stripe chargeback happens, and payment is reversed from a merchant's account, they offset the vendors' cash flow and it can be an illegitimate chargeback based on customer actions.
+When a Stripe chargeback happens, and payment is reversed from a merchant's account, they offset the vendors' cash flow.
+The painful part is that the chargeback is often unmerited because you fulfilled ALL obligations.

-For the dispute's timeline, the funds are removed from their bank account, which in some cases could last up to six months.
-And even if the entrepreneur eventually wins the Stripe chargeback, they don't immediately regain access to their money.
+For the dispute's timeline, the funds are removed from your bank account, which in some cases could last up to six months.
+And even if you eventually win the Stripe chargeback, you don't immediately regain access to your money.

 Some merchants prefer not to take on the headache of even fighting Stripe chargebacks because of these complications.